-The 3rd International Conference on the Globalization of Second Language Acquisition and Teacher Education – August 7-8, 2018 in Fukuoka, Japan »
+The 4th International Conference on the Globalization of Second Language Acquisition and Teacher Education – Sunday, January 20, 2019 in Nagoya, Japan »

-Welcome to G-SLATE 2018, which is being held on Tuesday, August 7 and Wednesday, August 8, 2018 at the Hotel Clio Court Hakata in Fukuoka, Japan.
-This is a small, international, peer-reviewed conference with a limited number of oral and poster presentation time slots.
+Please note that because this is a one-day conference, we expect that there will be a limited number of oral and poster presentation time slots.
 We encourage all interested participants to submit presentations as early as possible.
 Please note that submissions and registration will close when the event has reached its capacity.

 As globalization advances and boundaries between countries fade away, the need to communicate in a second or multiple languages has altered the linguistic landscape.
 As a result, second language acquisition and foreign language teaching have progressed to the forefront of linguistics, providing a critical framework in understanding how language is acquired or learned and its pedagogical implications.
 Language today not only links nations but also empowers individuals toward greater upward mobility, all of which makes it an indispensable tool in modern society.